riyamehta18/theinvivogroup.github.io/_team/2020-04-01-bioeconomyxyz.md

 image: '/images/bioeconomy/bioeconomy.jpg'
 ---

 <a href="http://bioeconomy.xyz/" target="_blank">Bioeconomy.XYZ</a> was a project I launched at the start of the pandemic when I left my job in government.
-I has spent do much time talking to amazing people about their research and their companies, but I felt that there was a need to build a platform that the indiviuals who were making the magic happen could share their voices.
+I have spent so much time talking to amazing people about their research and their companies, but I felt that there was a need to build a platform where the individuals who were making the magic happen could share their voices.

 <a href="http://bioeconomy.xyz/" target="_blank">Bioeconomy.XYZ</a> is a publication where people can talk about the great things going on in the world and how they are working in it.
 It's one part about tech, another about art, and a healthy portion about careers.